Presenting the Activities – A Parent’s Guide - Part 2

 Stamping and Creative Writing – the Third Phase

-Once your child has transitioned out of the program, learning to read and to write does not end.
-Learning to read and write does not have an end.
-Once an infant learns to talk, learning to talk does not end.
+Once your child has transitioned out of the program, learning to read and to write does not end, just as once an infant learns to talk, learning to talk does not end.

-For the third phase of creative writing, all of the Reading Program’s Apps except one are obsolete, at least for this one child.
-Now, instead, you give your child all the tools he or she needs to keep on writing and reading.
+For the third phase of creative writing, all of the Reading Program’s apps except one are obsolete.
+Now, all you do is give your child all the tools he or she needs to keep on writing and reading.

 For reading this means books and magazines and notes written around the house.
 Closed captioning on TV.
 Reading cereal boxes.
 Reading roadside billboards when in the car.
 Reading road signs aloud.
 Wherever words are is an opportunity to read.